cusma/algo-dices/README.md

 which verifies, stores and provides the randomness to other applications for a given (future) round according to [ARC-21](https://arc.algorand.foundation/ARCs/arc-0021).

+> NOTE: There is a non-negligible risk the MainNet Randomness Beacon
+> miss certain round or becomes unavailable.
+In the latter case a new
+> version of AlgoDices will be released.

 ## ABI
 AlgoDices ABI exposes two methods: